 Elaine is an educator and a corporate entrepreneurship consultant.
 A native of Hong Kong, Elaine moved to the US to study engineering at MIT – eventually building a career as a technology entrepreneur.
 Her rich experience includes serving at the VP level of 6 companies, including Rethink Robotics, Zeo, Zeemote and SensAble Technologies.
 She has brought numerous high tech products to market and holds 22 patents

-Elaine has been working with students at MIT since early 2011.
-She is an Entrepreneur-in-Residence and Senior Lecturer at the Martin Trust Center for MIT Entrepreneurship and the MIT Sloan School of Management.
-She designs, develops, and teaches courses and programs in entrepreneurship and primary market research, coaches students on a one-on-one basis, and works tirelessly to scale up educational support for entrepreneurial students.
+Since early 2011, Elaine has been working with students as a Senior Lecturer and Entrepreneur-in-Residence at the Martin Trust Center for MIT Entrepreneurship.
+She teaches entrepreneurship and corporate entrepreneurship, coaches students on a one-on-one basis, and develops systems and processes to support and scale student entrepreneurial ventures.
 She built the Trust Center’s First Time Founder Knowledge Base from the ground up.
-In June 2016, she received the Monosson Prize for Entrepreneurship Mentoring from Sloan in recognition of her contributions to foster entrepreneurship education at MIT.
-She was recently selected by the American Academy for the Advancement of Science (AAAS) and the Lemelson Foundation to serve as one of eight Invention Ambassadors for 2017-2018 to inspire, inform, and influence thought leaders and the global community about innovation and invention via speaking engagements.
+She was instrumental in the development of Orbit, a one-stop-shop portal for MIT student entrepreneurs.
+She also serves on the Board of the MIT Enterprise Forum of Cambridge.
+In June 2016, Elaine received the Monosson Prize for Entrepreneurship Mentoring from MIT.
+In 2017, she was selected by the American Academy for the Advancement of Science and the Lemelson Foundation to serve as one of eight Invention Ambassadors for 2017-2018.

 Elaine holds a BS and an MS in mechanical engineering from MIT.